plone/documentation/manage/troubleshooting/buildout.rst

 setuptools does not know which files are normal ``.py`` and which files are RestrictedPython and tries to interpret them all using standard Python syntax rules.
 Then it fails.
-However, setuptools only tries to scan files (for what?) but still installs them correctly.
+However, setuptools only tries to scan files (`in order to see if they are zip-safe <https://pythonhosted.org/setuptools/easy_install.html#compressed-installation>`__) but still installs them correctly.
 No harm done.

 Version conflicts